magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 In the life sciences, models of all three types are needed.
 Still, they differ in the way they are used and interpreted.

-Finally, as we recognize that no statistical model comes without any assumptions, we conclude that robustness to mild or moderate violations of those assumptions is also a key requirement.

 .: How you would plan to determine variables to use in a regression model. :.

-Variable selection is intended to select the best subset of predictors.
-But why bother?
+In a more general sense, variable selection is intended to select the best subset of predictors.

+First, we would consider what kind of data we are dealing with.
+I don't think that we can ever really escape Exploritory Data Analysis (EDA/EDA2) -- like seeing if there is missingness, outliers, influential points, patterns between vars, etc. Also, figureing out what to do with these findings.
+It is also mentioned that keeping it simple is the best way to see what to include.
+I would start here.
+Once we have a bettwe understanding of our data I would consider either -- -- just out of familiarity.
+But, as mentioned previsouly, there are pitfalls to the choices that I make as a statistician without much experience.

-1. We want to explain the data in the simplest way redundant predictors should be removed.
-The principle of Occam's Razor states that among several plausible explanations for a phenomenon, the simplest is best.
-Applied to regression analysis, this implies that the smallest model that TS the data is best.
+Our goal is to explain the data in the simplest way and removing redundant predictors.
+It really is a balance to consider - the smallest model that has the most significant variables is the best model.
+This also saves on time and money by not measuring redundant predictors!
-2. Unnecessary predictors will add noise to the estimation of other quantities that we are interested in.
-Degrees of freedom will be wasted.
-3. Collinearity is caused by having too many variables trying to do the same job.
-4. Cost: if the model is to be used for prediction, we can save time and/or money by not measuring redundant predictors.

-Prior to variable selection:
-1. Identify outliers and inuential points - maybe exclude them at least temporarily.
-2. Add in any transformations of the variables that seem appropriate.

 - we would need to know what type of data we are dealing with (my field is health sciences)